radxa/KaihongOs/README.md

 This repository is used to store radxa rock 5c Kaihong OS images.

-## Description of the v1.0 kaihongos image
+## Description of the v1.0 kaihongos Beta image

-KHS_3588S_SBC-HDMI-EMMC-GPT-20260121-0329 is used for eMMC boot while also using HDMI output.
+kaihong_os_v1.0_Beta contains the following images： KHS_3588S_SBC-HDMI-EMMC-GPT-20260121-0329 is used for eMMC boot while also using HDMI output.

 KHS_3588S_SBC-HDMI-SD-GPT-20260121-0346 is used for sdcard boot while also using HDMI output.